salbang/QuantTrading/weight/sharpe_ratio_maximization/sharpe_ratio_maximization_with_no_constraint.md

 You may add more terms to the objective function and more constraints to the problem.
 Refer to:

 [Adding Constraints and More Objective Terms for SOCP Solver](sharpe_ratio_maximization_with_no_constraint.md)

+# Caution!

+If $m \ll n$, there is a linear combination of the columns of $\mathbf{R}$ that makes the variance of the portfolio 0.
+Therefore, it is recommended to use regularization in such a case.